q5deng/Getting-and-Cleanning-data-/CodeBook.md

      - Combine the the three merged dataset and build a new dataset named "newdata".
      - Extract only the measurements on the mean and standard deviation for each measurement, and build a new dataset called "newdata2".
      - Name the activitis correctly using the names from "actlabels" and saved the newdataset in "newdata2" dataset.
 And Appropriately labels the data.
      - Save the dataset, which named as "Jointdata" in a ".txt" format.
+This is a 10299x68 data frame.
      - Create an independent tidy data set with the average of each variable for each activity and each subject.And save the dataset called "Tidydata" in a ".txt" format.
+This is a 180x68 data frame.